alishakundert/bmpmod/README.md

 Full details of this mass profile modeling method as implemented here in bmpmod will be available soon in Kundert et al. 2018, in prep.

-To see an example of this code in action, check out an [example](./example.ipynb)!
+To see an example of this code, check out [./example.ipynb](./example.ipynb)!